 - 1. Go to www.nhpri.org and search our online directory by clicking on "Find a Doctor." - 2.
-Call Neighborhood Member Services at 1-855-321-9244 to request a paper copy of our network providers. - ⇒ Be an active participant in your health care.
+Call Neighborhood Member Services at 1-855-321-9244 to request a paper copy of our network providers. - 3.
+This plan offers out of network services at a higher cost.
+Review Chapter 1 Section 3 and Chapter 4 Section 1 to see which out of network services are covered or require prior authorization - ⇒ Be an active participant in your health care.
 Ask providers about treatment plans and their costs.
 Use the preventive health care services we cover to stay well.